Damages in Intellectual Property Arbitrations

 European approaches to assessing damages

-Although national jurisdictions in Europe have widely differing approaches to, and traditions of, assessing monetary compensation for intellectual property infringement, a basis for harmonisation now exists and is starting to emerge within the European Union by virtue of Article 13 of Directive 2004/48/EC on the enforcement of intellectual property rights, and the interpretations now starting to be placed on this, by national courts in Europe and the Court of Justice of the European Union.
-Article 13 provides:
+Although national jurisdictions in Europe have widely differing approaches to, and traditions of, assessing monetary compensation for intellectual property infringement, a basis for harmonisation now exists and has started to emerge within the European Union by virtue of Article 13 of Directive 2004/48/EC on the enforcement of intellectual property rights, and the interpretations placed on this, by national courts in Europe and the Court of Justice of the European Union.

 When the judicial authorities set the damages:

-The first three of the four bases of assessment under Article 13(1) are met in most legal systems in one context or another and are each discussed further below.
+The first three of these four bases of assessment are met in most legal systems in one context or another and are each discussed further below.

 ‘At least the amount of royalties or fees which would have been due if the infringer had requested authorisation to use the intellectual property right in question’